Here’s what we all want our recovery from autoimmune disease to look like:

 But, my body at that time was giving me all the warning signs that it was burned out.
 I ignored my hair falling out in clumps, my dry and itchy skin, my complete lack of energy, and brain fog – all signs that perhaps, I had no energy left in the tank to run countless miles each day.

 Exercise with an autoimmune disease is still very important – no doubt.
 Mark Sisson writes a great post about it here.
-But this does take some time to figure out the right balance, and I should have adopted a gentler approach to exercise like yoga or simply walking.
+But this does take some time to figure out the right balance, and I should have adopted a gentler approach to exercise like stretching or simply walking.

 3. Jumping to supplements and quick fixes, instead of focusing on building myself up with basic foundational building blocks.

 Instead of focusing on optimizing my diet and sleep schedule, reducing my exposure to toxins, and managing stress, I decided to reach for the easiest, most affordable “quick fix” within my reach.